sasanquaa/maple-bot/README.md

 #### Preventing double jump(s)
 **This is subject to change** but if you want to the bot to only walk between points then the two points `x` distance should be less than `25`.

+#### Mage Up Jump
+If your mage class does not have an up jump through jump key but only through teleport, you need to set the up jump key the same as the teleport key.

+## Contact
+- You can reach me by creating an issue on Github or by joining the [Discord](https://discord.gg/ReTp6MHgF6)
+- The Discord is just a simple messaging channel if you have quick questions related to the bot

 ## Showcase
 #### Rotation